 Visitors view the chimps on a raised platform during the two feeding sessions of chimpanzees when they leave the forest to a more open space for feeding.

-Chimp Tracking in Rwanda
+Chimpanzee Tracking in Rwanda

-Another prime tourist activity to do in Rwanda is Chimpanzee tracking.
+Another prime tourist activity to do in Rwanda is Chimpanzee Tracking.
 Rwanda has been better known for the gorilla trekking safaris and city tours.
 Chimp tracking in Rwanda is done in Nyungwe Forest.

 Nyungwe Forest National Park